listlessbird/poland-ai-ts-workshop/exercises/10-subagents/10.7-add-a-planner-to-our-orchestrator/problem/readme.md

 Now that we've got our architecture all put together, it's time to start optimizing a little.

 The first thing I can see to optimize is improving the way the orchestration agent reasons.

 LLMs in general do better when you take a moment to plan ahead before you go to executing.
+I find this when editing code - taking the time to create a plan for the LLM to follow ends up with better results than just improvisation.

 So, that's exactly what we're going to do.
-We'll generate a plan to feed into our orchestrator agent.
+Before we figure out which tasks to run, we'll first generate a plan.

 ## Creating the Plan

-Inside our POST route, before we get to the loop, we're going to call `streamText` to generate a plan:
+Inside our POST route, before we get to the loop, we're going to call `streamText` to generate a plan.

 ```ts
 // TODO: Before the loop, call streamText to generate a plan.